 - Review any vaccine requirements the country (or countries) you’re visiting require.

 - Also review any health-related entry requirements (i.e. health check form, proof of a negative COVID-19 test, quarantine requirements, etc.)

 - Passport validity and visa requirements can be found on the State Department’s website.

-- If you are flying on a smaller jet you may have to valet check your carry-on bag which involves placing a special tag on it that you will receive from the gate agent.
+- If your first time flying is on a smaller jet you may have to valet check your carry-on bag which involves placing a special tag on it that you will receive from the gate agent.
 Then you simply leave your bag on the jet bridge.
-Valet checked bags are available for pick up on the jet bridge when you exit the plane.
+Valet-checked bags are available for pick up on the jet bridge when you exit the plane.
 There is no charge for this.

 - I have had to check my carry-on bag at the gate if the gate agent or a flight attendant doesn’t think it will fit in the overhead bin.
 This has happened even when the bag I am using is the acceptable size.
 It’s frustrating, but what can you do?
 This doesn’t happen often, but be aware that it can happen.

 - International airlines often have more restrictive size requirements.
 Check the airlines’ website to review their carry-on size requirements and then measure and weigh your packed bag to make sure it meets them.